 Work Search Program

-The work search program provides the offender the opportunity to search for employment while serving a jail sentence.
-This program must be authorized by the court and is based off the work release program.
+The work search program provides the offender with the opportunity to search for employment while serving a jail sentence.
+This program must be authorized by the court and is based on the work-release program.
+The work search program is also controlled by the Sheriff’s Department.
+This requires the same experienced lawyer as the work release program.

 Work Crew Program

 Jail sentences are served by working on a day work crew, during which specific tasks are assigned and performed.
 Sleeping at home is allowed.
 It is important to note that most counties are removing the work crew program from their alternative sentencing.

 Home Detention and/or Electronic Home Monitoring

 Home detention is a major alternative to incarceration and in compliance with probation.
 One must remain at home, monitored by an electronic ankle bracelet.
 In some cases, when approved by the court, individuals are able to leave their home for tasks such as work.
 This can also include a breath machine at your home or a bracelet that automatically tests for alcohol in your sweat.
 Certain charges carry mandatory jail sentences that must be imposed.
 Some of these charges can have that jail sentences converted to home detention by negotiation, stipulation, and probation approval.

 A three-phase program for those meeting the Work Release Program and could benefit from drug or alcohol treatment.
 Each phase is twelve weeks and includes work release.
 In-home detention is possible after completing the first two phases if treatment is deemed successful.
 (Depending on the county, differing programs are used.
 Each county maintains a similar program.)